 Unless it directly impacts the children, ignore it all!
 Eventually when there is no reaction from either of you, it will start to stop…

-- Bitching – As hard as it can sometimes be, we never ever said a bad word about their Mother in front of them.
-This is totally unfair on the kids, who of course love their parents unconditionally.
-This courtesy will not be extended to you of course – but as the kids grow up they will come to realise that you don’t do the same, you’re not derogatory about their parent and they will respect you for it.
+- Bitching – As hard as it can sometimes be, we never ever said a bad word about their Mother in front of the kids.
+This is totally unfair on the them, as of course they love their parents unconditionally.
+Naturally this courtesy will not be extended to you – but as the kids grow up they will come to realise that you don’t do the same, you’re not derogatory about their parent and they will respect you for it.
 What you say in private is however altogether different – go to town!
 But don’t let it dictate your time, a quick moan and some reassurance for one another is fine, then talk about something more interesting – like the weather…

 - Arrangements – Whatever has been agreed in terms of when you see the kids, should be followed without fail, wherever possible.
 Aim to have a set routine each week and stick to it.
 It’s also good for the kids to feel secure with this too and if you’re having them when you say you will, there should (in theory!) be no need for a crazy comeback.
 No changing days, if we needed a night out one weekend – we’d do what any other parent would do, and got a baby sitter, we try not to request any changes to the routine at all.
 In a best case scenario the kids will be collected/dropped off with minimal fuss, without actually having to engage (much) with the Ex, keeping it civil and getting out of there quick time!

 - Communication – Aim to keep all communication with the Ex to an absolute minimum and via email, unless there is a genuine emergency.
 Not everything requires an immediate response…breathe, reflect, respond.
+Ignore all pointless texts, just ignore them!
+If it requires a response, do it on email every time.
 Your partner should respond on both of your behalf’s, taking the emotion out of the reply completely – basically treating the Ex like a tricky Client, keeping all communication polite and businesslike.
 Keep in mind that the kids may read what you send back – so be the bigger person.

 Also, this should go without saying anyway – but whatever has been agreed in terms of payments for the kids, needs to be paid, in full, on time.
 No messing about here (and quite right too) kids are expensive, they need stuff.